 I have read all the Dragon Age novels up to The Masked Empire.
-I stopped reading after that because with the release of Inquisition (the game where Bioware had so much fun thoroughly vilifying the Dalish.
-But I suppose I should have see it coming after what they did to the mages . . .), I had decided I was done with anything new the franchise released.
+I stopped reading after that because with the release of Inquisition (the game where BioWare had so much fun thoroughly vilifying the Dalish.
+But I suppose I should have seen it coming after what they did to the mages . . .), I had decided I was done with anything new the franchise released.

 It pretty much details how and why Loghain is the Orlais-hating, paranoid, delusional man that he is, while also setting up Origins for some deliberate parallels:

 - In the book, Loghain, Maric, and Rowan were kids barely out of their teens yet carried the tremendous burden of saving their country and securing its future and freedom.
 Meanwhile, the Warden, Alistair, and Morrigan are barely out of their teens and yet are expected to save the entire world.

 - Loghain is put in the position of the Warden.
 Everyone constantly looks to him for guidance, forcing him into a leadership role that he resents in the beginning.
 Eventually, he accepts that he's a hero and even begins to think he's the only person who can get things done (much to his detriment later in Origins).

 - Rowan and Elisa Cousland, as well as Maric and Alistair, are more examples of history repeating itself.

 These parallels aside, we also learn that just about every origin had a tie to Maric, Loghain, and Rowan.
 During their campaign against the Orlesians, the Couslands helped in the war, and Maric made allies with the dwarven king, who was the dwarven noble warden's.
 Maric also worked closely with the mages (Shale's master), and even recruited the Dalish.

 This is where my babbling gets to the point.